 Standard Operating Procedures (SOP) Design and Automation

-Standard Operating Procedures (SOPs), first adopted by the railroad industry to prevent literal train wrecks, have become widely embraced by many businesses that wish to avoid figurative train wrecks.
-It's safe to say that every business (except perhaps a sole proprietorship) stands to benefit from formalizing its SOPs.
+Standard Operating Procedures (SOPs) were first adopted by the railroad industry to prevent literal train wrecks.
+SOPs have become widely embraced by many businesses that wish to avoid figurative train wrecks.
+It's safe to say that every company (except perhaps a sole proprietorship) stands to benefit from formalizing its SOPs.
 But that still doesn’t truly answer the question, “what are SOPs,” or rather, “what are SOPs for”?
 Here is a working definition of SOPs:

 "SOPs are established or prescribed methods to be followed routinely for the performance of designated operations or in designated situations.
 They are also known as standing operating procedures."